Akira the Don: Rapper

-Prior to launching a solo career, Akira the Don was a member of hip-hop group Crack Village.
+Prior to launching a solo career, Akira the Don was a member of hip-hop group Crack Village, another member being Lois Winstone.
 In 2006, Akira rapped on Brave Captain's album Distractions.
 He released his first album When We Were Young the same year.

 In May 2011, he released his second LP, The Life Equation.
 The album is co-produced with Stephen Hague and features collaborations with Gruff Rhys (of Super Furry Animals) and Envy.
 Akira often produced his own videos.
-In 2013, Akira performed at Grant Morrison's MorrisonCon.
+In 2012, Akira performed and hosted panels at Grant Morrison’s MorrisonCon alongside My Chemical Romance’s Gerard Way.
+Grant had said that Akira was his favourite artist.

 In March 2014, Akira released A.T.D.R.I.P..
 He played his final gig as a traditional rap artist in London on 19 May,.

 Producer

 Akira has produced songs for a number of artists including two top forty hits for Lethal Bizzle along with songs for Newham Generals' Footsie, Big Narstie, Envy, G-Mane, Littles, Marvin The Martian, Issue, and Time.

 In 2011, Akira collaborated with Chilly Gonzales on mixtape.

 In 2015, Akira produced a cover of Adamski's "Killer" featuring Grant Morrison.

 In 2016, he released a remix of the Stranger Things theme.